ATP rankings: Overview

-For a better result within the same tour type to be transposed one has to wait for the expiry of the first worse result from previous year.
-It only expires at the drop date of that tournament and only if the player reached a worse result or has not entered the current year.

 Ranking points gained in a tournament are dropped 52 weeks later, with the exception of the ATP Finals, from which points are dropped on the Monday following the last ATP Tour event of the following year.

 The Monte-Carlo Masters 1000 became optional in 2009, but if a player chooses to participate in it, its result is counted and his fourth-best result in an ATP 500 event is ignored (his three best ATP 500 results remain).
 From 2009 until 2015, if a player did not play enough ATP 500 events and did not have an ATP 250 or Challenger appearance with a better result, the Davis Cup was counted in the 500's table.
 The World Team Cup was also included before its cancellation in 2012.

 For the Davis Cup, from 2009 until 2015, points were distributed for the World Group countries.
 Instead of having an exact drop date they were gradually updated at each phase of the competition, comparing the player's results with his results from the previous year. (e.g. if a player played two matches in a semifinal but plays one the next year only that one missing match would be extracted from his points).

 A player who is out of competition for 30 or more days, due to a verified injury, will not receive any penalty.
 The ATP Finals will count as an additional 20th tournament in the ranking of its eight qualifiers at season's end.